teiid/teiid-dashboard/README.md

 =======================

 Teiid Dashboard Builder is a web application for the visual composition of dashboards.
-A dashboard is composed by a set of business indicators (aka Key Performance Indicators) which are feed from data coming from Teiid virtual databases.
+A dashboard is composed by a set of business indicators (aka Key Performance Indicators) which feed from data coming from Teiid virtual databases.

 The project itself is a customization of the [Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) project.
 This customization has the following goals in mind: